SimmonsBI/bmotif/cran-comments.md

 ## Test environments
-* local OS X install, R 3.4.3
+* local OS X install, R 3.6.1
-* ubuntu 14.04.5 (on travis-ci), R 3.4.2
+* ubuntu 16.04.6 (on travis-ci), release and devel
-* win-builder (devel and release)
+* win-builder, release
+* rhub, windows-x86_64-devel

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  New submission

-  This is the first submission

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There are currently no known downstream dependencies for this package.